Ivorforce/Monoteny/README.md

 Welcome to the mathemagical land of TenLang!

 TenLang is an experimental language focusing on tensor math.
-It aims to streamline complex syntax, borrowing from modern trends in functional and object-oriented languages.
+It aims to streamline complex syntax, borrowing from modern trends in programming languages like Swift, Rust and Python.

 ## Philosophy